gryadka/js/README.md

 The [proof easily extends](http://rystsov.info/2015/12/30/read-write-quorums.html) to support read and write quorums of different size which is consistent with the result of [Flexible Paxos: Quorum intersection revisited](https://arxiv.org/abs/1608.06696).
-This idea can be combined with [Raft's joint consensus idea](https://raft.github.io/slides/raftuserstudy2013.pdf) to demostrate that a [simple sequence of steps changes size of a cluser](http://rystsov.info/2016/01/05/raft-paxos.html) without violation consistency.
+This idea can be combined with [Raft's joint consensus](https://raft.github.io/slides/raftuserstudy2013.pdf) to demostrate that a [simple sequence of steps changes size of a cluser](http://rystsov.info/2016/01/05/raft-paxos.html) without violation consistency.